-The following excerpt is from Mark Siebert's book Franchise Your Business.
-Buy it now.
+The following excerpt is from Mark Siebert's book, Franchise Your Business.
+Buy it now from the Entrepreneur Bookstore.

-Mark Siebert delivers the ultimate how-to guide to employing one of the greatest growth strategies ever -- franchising.
-Siebert shares decades of experience, insights, and practical advice to help grow your business exponentially through franchising while avoiding the pitfalls.
-In this edited excerpt, Siebert discusses the key components of the franchise disclosure document and explains why certain items are included.
+Mark Siebert delivers the ultimate how-to guide to employing one of the greatest growth strategies ever – franchising.
+Siebert shares decades of experience, insights and practical advice to help grow your business exponentially through franchising while avoiding the pitfalls.
+In this edited excerpt, the author discusses the key components of the franchise disclosure document and explains why certain items are included.

-After choosing to franchise your business, you'll need to provide your prospective franchisees with a franchise disclosure document (FDD) 14 calendar days prior to taking any fees or signing any contracts with them (or upon their reasonable request).
-Since you don't count the day you provide the FDD or the day it's signed, you're actually able to sign on Day 16.
+After choosing to franchise your business, you'll need to provide your prospective franchisees with a franchise disclosure document (FDD) 14 calendar days before taking any fees or signing any contracts with them (or upon their reasonable request).
+Because you don't count the actual day you provide the FDD or the day it's signed, you're actually able to sign on Day 16.
 There's no need to file this document with any federal agency: Simply present the document to your prospect, and the countdown begins.

-The original purpose of the FDD dates back to the days when fast-talking franchise salespeople would play fast and loose with the truth, resulting in a number of franchisees who would invest their life's savings into franchises that would ultimately fail.
-In order to protect these "consumers," the FTC promulgated the rule to more fully inform franchise buyers about the investment they were considering.
+The original purpose of the FDD dates back to the days when fast-talking franchise salespeople would play fast and loose with the truth, resulting in a number of franchisees who would invest their life savings into franchises that would ultimately fail.
+In order to protect these "consumers," the FTC promulgated the rule to inform franchise buyers more fully about the investment they were considering.

 2. Business Experience

 5. Initial Fees

 8. Restrictions on Sources of Products and Services